fanciscoprado/Git-Metrics/readme.md

    **2.5** Operating Environment

       This program is designed to run on Windows machines and Mac.
+Will work with linux but the user needs to delete the temp folder if the main method doesn't catch it on the recursive call.

 3. **External Interface Requirements**